How to Make the Supercorder Straight Flute

 Chapter 3: Turning and Shaping the Outsides

+One should look at the photos to see the outside profile.
 I wasn't very careful about duplicating exact outer dimensions as I turned new instruments.
-This (in retrospect: of course!) led to the finger holes needing to be different sizes since they went through different thicknesses of wood, making different "chimney heights" per woodwind terminology.
-Luckily this can be adjusted by expanding the tone holes. (see chapter on "tuning") If the body is too thin, it my be hard to put in the posts that hold the keys.
-I aimed for 24 mm O.D. on the straight lower section.
-(Since this is the narrow end of the inverse conical bore this smaller diameter still leaves good wall thickness.)
+This (in retrospect: of course!) led to the finger holes needing to be slightly different sizes since they went through different thicknesses of wood, making different "chimney heights" per woodwind terminology.
+Luckily this can be adjusted by (typicly) reaming the tone holes from the inside to expand them and raise the pitch. (see chapter on "tuning") If the body is too thin, it my be hard to anchor the posts that hold the keys.
+(The thinnest wall sections are probably at both posts of the Eb-Db ring keys, especially the top post.)

 Chapter 4: Tone Holes - Finger and Key Holes

-The experimental hole placement jig
+The experimental tone hole placement jig

-Underside view.
+Underside view

 Discussion of the tone holes and keys